Quantum thermodynamics at critical points during melting and solidification processes: 3. Results and discussion

-\section{Finite-temperature continuous quantum phase transition}
+\subsubsection{\textit{3.3.
+Finite-temperature continuous quantum phase transition}}

-Thus far, we have exposed the existence of $^{\rm C}_T$QPT during LiCl solidification at $T = T_{\theta}$ (see the vertical arrow in the inset of Fig.~\ref{fig:1}), which is commonly accepted as a first-order TPT without going into the details of $^{\rm C}_T$QPT.
-Proving Eq.~(\ref{eq:20}) requires one to track $^{\rm C}_T$QPT or the changes in $\xi(t)$ during solidification for constant $T = T_{\theta}$.
-Alternatively, one may also prove Eq.~(\ref{eq:20}) by tracking the horizontal arrow pointing left shown in the inset of Fig.~\ref{fig:1} by systematically changing the chemical composition via substitutional doping of Cl with Br and followed by I such that LiCl $\rightarrow$ LiBr $\rightarrow$ LiI at constant $T$ = 552$^{\rm o}$C, which is the melting point of LiBr.
-We will first address the $^{\rm C}_T$QPT occurring during solidification (for constant $T$ = 610$^{\rm o}$C).
+Thus far, we have exposed the existence of $^{\rm C}_T$QPT during LiCl solidification at $T = T_{\theta}$ (see the vertical arrow in Fig.~\ref{fig:2})(b), which is commonly accepted as the first-order TPT without going into the details of $^{\rm C}_T$QPT.
+Proving \textbf{Statement 1} requires one to track $^{\rm C}_T$QPT or the changes in $\xi(t)$ during solidification for constant $T = T_{\theta}$.
+Alternatively, one may also prove \textbf{Statement 1} by tracking the horizontal arrow pointing left shown in Fig.~\ref{fig:2}(b) by systematically changing the chemical composition via substitutional doping of Cl with Br and followed by I such that LiCl $\rightarrow$ LiBr $\rightarrow$ LiI at constant $T$ = 552$^{\rm o}$C, which is the melting point for LiBr.
+We will first address $^{\rm C}_T$QPT occurring during solidification (for constant $T$ = 610$^{\rm o}$C).